branes-ai/dfa-dynamics/README.md

 # MLP layer math

-The equation Y = WᵀX + B is a standard way to represent the computation within a single layer of a Deep Neural Network (DNN), where:
+The equation $Y = W^T * X + B$ is a standard way to represent the computation within a single layer of a Deep Neural Network (DNN), where:

-*   **X** represents the input to the layer.
+*   $X$ represents the input to the layer.
 It's a vector.
-*   **Wᵀ** is the transpose of the weight matrix W.  W is a matrix of weights associated with the connections between the inputs and the neurons in this layer.
+*   $Wi^T$ is the transpose of the weight matrix W.  W is a matrix of weights associated with the connections between the inputs and the neurons in this layer.
 Transposing it (Wᵀ) is necessary for the matrix multiplication to work correctly.
-*   **Y** is the output of the layer, also a vector.
+*   $Y$ is the output of the layer, also a vector.
-*   **B** is the bias vector.
+*   $B$ is the bias vector.
 It's added to the result of the matrix multiplication.

 Here's a breakdown of why this equation is used and what each part does: